 Research is instrumental when it comes to building a strong employer brand.
 When your aim is to reach a certain group of talent, you need to focus.
-Focus on what talent you want to reach.
-Taking a data-driven approach to your Employer Branding efforts, doesn’t end with your Employer Value Proposition development, or taking a data-driven approach to your Employer Branding.
+Taking a data-driven approach to your employer branding efforts, doesn’t end with your Employer Value Proposition development, or taking a data-driven approach to brand management.
 You must also take a data-driven approach to how you target and attract talent.
-Use the data and insights at your hand, and target specifically those people most likely to be attracted by your company.
-This targeted group will be your target audience.
+Use the data and insights at your hand, and target specifically those people most likely to be attracted to your company.
+This is your target audience.

 Why do you need a target audience?

-Today, information flows and social media feeds are becoming larger and quicker.
-The consequences for your messaging, are evidently to your disadvantage.
+Today information flows quicker and social media feeds are becoming larger.
+The consequences for your messaging are evidently to your disadvantage.
 Standing out from the crowd has become harder than ever before.
 As messaging increases in speed and mass, it also means that each person receives a constant and ever-changing flow of new content within their channels.
-Therefore, people are exposed to new messages, information and advertising from their social networks all the time.
+People are exposed to new messages, information and advertising from their social networks all the time.

 How to reach your target audience?

 People are now more connected than ever before.
-Especially the younger generation (Gen Z), the importance of tailored messaging increases.
-This is a generation that is about to enter the workforce for the first time.
+Especially for the younger generation (Gen Z), the importance of tailored messaging has increased.
+This is a generation that is entering the workforce for the first time.
 A generation of digital natives that have lived their whole life connected, requires special attention.
 You need to do your research and understand your target audience.
 Find out where they hang out and learn how to speak their lingo.
 Perhaps even more important is to discover what they are looking for in an employer—an area in which Universum can help you a great deal with.

-Today, most interactive communications happen on Social media, meaning that communication strategies must follow in the same footsteps.
-But how can you stand out from all the noise, and how do you measure ROI?
+Today, most interactive communications happen on social media, but how can you stand out from all the noise, and how do you measure ROI?
 You have to approach your target audience with content that stands out.
-Most Social Media channels use algorithms to feed the interests of people with content that engages them.
-Therefore increase the likelihood your target audience will be approached with content that speaks to their interests.
+Most social media channels use algorithms to feed the interests of people with content that engages them.
 Consequently, information that they are likely to demand will appear more often.
-For Employer Branding purposes, reaching your target audience demands that you get your message, channels of communication and targeting right.
+For employer branding purposes, reaching your target audience demands that you get your message, channels of communication and targeting right.
 However, getting the message right alone is not enough.
 The likelihood that your message ends up with the intended target audience decreases if you don’t have a targeting method in place.
 Let’s explore this more.

 When you have your sights set on a target audience, it is time to execute your targeting strategy.